reecewayt/FreeRTOS-PID-Lux-Controller/README.md

 ## User controls and I/O mapping

-The design uses Nexys4IO and standard board I/O. The following summarizes the mappings (handout names used, with Boolean board differences noted):
+The design uses Nexys4IO and standard board I/O. The following summarizes the mappings for both Nexys A7 and Nexys 4 DDR boards:

-- Switches (slide switches):
+- **Switches (slide switches):**
 	- Switches[7:6] — select which PID constant is edited when buttons are pressed:
 		- 01: adjust Kp
 		- 10: adjust Ki